Skip to main content

 Debian Install Docker

-It is available in all Linux distributions, macOS, even Microsoft supports containerization with Windows Subsystem for Linux WSL
+It is available in all Linux distributions, MacOS, even Microsoft supports containerization with Windows Subsystem for Linux WSL

 Installing Docker in Docker

-1. Let's install the requirements
+1. Install requirements

 $ sudo apt-get install -y --no-install-recommends apt-transport-https ca-certificates curl software-properties-common

-2. Let's remove any conflicting packages
+2. We remove any conflicting packages

 $ for pkg in docker.io docker-doc docker-compose podman-docker containerd runc; do sudo apt-get remove $pkg; done

-3. Let's import the Docker repository key
+3. We import the Docker repository key

 $ sudo install -m 0755 -d /etc/apt/keyrings